Compliance glossary

 A Qualified Individual (QI) is the person designated under the FTC Safeguards Rule to oversee, implement, and enforce your firm's information security program.
 The QI does not need to be an employee (firms can designate a vCISO, MSP, or outside consultant), but someone must be formally designated in writing.
 The QI is responsible for reporting to the firm's governing body (or senior officer) on the overall status of the security program, material security risks, and any incidents.
 Firms with fewer than 5,000 consumer records have a partial exemption from the written QI report requirement.

-Why It Matters for CPA Firms
+Why it matters for CPA firms.

 The FTC Safeguards Rule requires every covered financial institution to designate a Qualified Individual.
 This is not optional for firms above the 5,000-record threshold.
 The QI carries personal accountability for the security program and must provide regular written reports to leadership.
 Many CPA firms have not formally designated a QI, which is a compliance gap that regulators and insurers can identify.

-Relevant Regulations
+Relevant regulations.

 • FTC Safeguards Rule (16 CFR 314.4(a))

-How Kompflow Helps
+How Kompflow helps.

 The QI Dashboard (Premium) module handles this for your firm, personalized to your software, team size, and state requirements.

-Related Terms
+Related terms.

-We use cookies to measure site performance and improve your experience.
+We use cookies to measure site performance.
 No data is sold to third parties.
+You can opt out at any time.
 Privacy Policy